 National Fireworks Safety Awareness

 From small towns to big cities, summer in the United States is synonymous with barbecues, swimming pools, and fireworks.
 Though enjoyable and a tradition for many families, fireworks are best left to the professionals.
-Nevertheless, we understand that many July 4th celebrations will be cancelled due to COVID-19 and that there will be an increase in folks that decide to celebrate with fireworks at home.

 Who is most at risk?

 In June 2019, the US Consumer Product Safety Commission (CPSC) published its 2018 Fireworks Annual Report.
 According to the report, fireworks caused five (5) deaths and an estimated 9,100 injuries in fiscal year 2018.
 An estimated 62% (5,600) of which occurred between June 22, 2018 and July 22, 2018.
 The CPSC notes that there have been 121 reported fireworks-related deaths between 2003 and 2018 for an average of 7.56 deaths per year.